Using Pay Down Goals

 • Total Principal & Interest combined for all accounts

-• Estimated Debt-Free Date
+• Debt Free Date

 • A color-coded projection chart